tolltronix/SmartDex-Chain/Masternode.md

 ```

 ## Save your SDX Masternode Account password
-You will now need to enter the Password which you used to create the MSAA
+You will now need to enter the Password which you used to create the MSAA.
+Only use letters for this.
 ```bash
 [ENTER SECURE PASSWORD]
 ctrl + x & y